dsuryd/dotNetify-Blazor/Website/Website.Server/Docs/Overview/Basics.md

 ## Basics

 In the most basic form, you can just use dotNetify to quickly fetch from the server the initial state of your Blazor component.
 You do this by nesting your component's HTML inside a **VMContext** component, and specify its **VM** attribute value with the name of the C# view model class that will provide the state.
+Add a public interface to define what that state is.

 ```jsx
 <VMContext VM="HelloWorld" OnStateChange="(IHelloWorldState state) => UpdateState(state)">